 John C. Flournoy, PhD

-- Deep methodological and empirical rigor (which has primarily meant statistical rigor to me), with particular strength in Bayesian modeling using Stan and
+• Deep methodological and empirical rigor (which has primarily meant statistical rigor to me), with particular strength in Bayesian modeling using Stan and brms in R

-- Strong focus on both empirical and conceptual rigor, integrating quantitative methods with philosophical frameworks
+• A strong focus on both empirical and conceptual rigor, integrating quantitative methods with philosophical frameworks and qualitative discovery

 My research approach stands out through: